Pranshu7566/WT-TASK-3/README.md

 # WT-TASK-3
-a tic-tac-toe web application, you can use HTML, CSS, and JavaScript.
+a tic-tac-toe web application, using HTML, CSS, and JavaScript.